 Using material nodes in Blender can get messy.
-It’s hard to remember which node is doing what and difficult to visualize the effect any single node has on the final material.
-Here is a Blender add-on that helps….a lot!
+It’s hard to remember which node is doing what.
+It is difficult to visualize the effect any single node has on the final material.
+Here is a Blender add-on that helps a lot!

 The Node Preview Add-On for Blender was created by Simon Wendsche.
-It adds a preview image above (almost) every node in the shade editor.
-The images display the outputs of each node and they all update in real time.
+It adds a preview image above (almost) every node in the shader editor.
+The images display the outputs of each node and they update in real time.

 Installing Node Preview

 The Node Preview add-on is installed the same way as other add-ons in Blender.
-Click here for a full explanation.
+Here’s a full explanation on installing add-ons.

 Once the add-on is installed, there isn’t really anything else to do.
-We will begin seeing a node preview image above nodes in the Shader Editor.
+We begin seeing a preview images above nodes in the shader editor.
 Each image shows how the output of the respective node appears.

 Node Preview Settings

-In the add-on settings in the User Preferences, there are a few settings for the Node Preview plug-in.
+In the add-on settings section of the Blender User Preferences, there are a few controls for the Node Preview plug-in.